 Supporting Language Learners’ Proficiency, Identity, and Creative Expression

-Offering a diverse range of perspectives from scholars and practitioners involved in English language teaching (ELT) globally, International Perspectives on Creative Writing in Second Language Education tackles foundational questions around why fiction and creative writing have been traditionally omitted from L2 curricula.
-By drawing on empirical research and first-hand experience, contributors showcase a range of creative genres including autobiography, scriptwriting, poetry, and e-portfolios, and provide new insight into the benefits of creative second language writing (SLW) for learners’ language proficiency, emotional expression, and identity development.
-The volume makes a unique contribution to the field of second language writing by highlighting the breadth of secondary language users throughout the world, and foregrounding links between identity, learning, and writing in EFL.
+Offering a diverse range of perspectives from scholars and practitioners involved in English language teaching (ELT) globally, International Perspectives on Creative Writing in Second Language Education tackles foundational questions around why fiction and creative writing have been traditionally omitted from ESL and EFL curricula.
+By drawing on empirical research and first-hand experience, contributors showcase a range of creative genres including autobiography, scriptwriting, poetry, and e-Portfolios, and provide new insight into the benefits of second language creative writing for learners’ language proficiency, emotional expression, and identity development.
+The volume makes a unique contribution to the field of second language writing by highlighting the breadth of second language users throughout the world, and foregrounding links between identity, learning, and ESL/EFL writing.

 Table of Contents